What is MCP: The Universal Protocol for AI Integration

 Development and Coding

 MCP has transformed AI coding assistants.
 Instead of working with limited context, AI agents can now access version control systems, project documentation, and issue trackers simultaneously.
-This enables more accurate code suggestions and better understanding of project requirements.
+Development tools companies including Zed, Replit, Codeium, and Sourcegraph are working with MCP to enhance their platforms.

 Business Process Automation

 Enterprises leverage MCP to create intelligent automation workflows.
 AI agents can access multiple business systems—CRM platforms, inventory databases, financial tools—and make informed decisions based on comprehensive data analysis.
+Early adopters like Block and Apollo have integrated MCP into their systems.

 Customer Service Enhancement